Phoenix-Chen/bionic_phoenix/README.md

 ***
 - Make all skill into object with `base_skill` with access checking as parent class
 - Add `/dict` for dictionary
-- Add `/lyrics` for lyrics using Genius API